ibm-maximo-dev/maximodev-cli/README.md

 ### maximodev-cli build
 The `maximodev-cli build` command builds and copies your add-on artifacts to a `dist` directory.
 If you have a Java project, then the `gradle` command is executed to build all the Java parts.
 This build process also updates your product XML file with the last script number, creates a `.mxs` file of your presentation files, and optionally creates a delta of changes in the `BASE/resources/presentations` directory if the directory exists with base presentation files.
 After a build is complete, all files in the `dist` folder can be packaged or copied to a Maximo instance.

+### maximodev-cli create zip
+The `create zip` command will generates a zip file adding the result of the `maximodev build` command, compressing the content of `dist` folder into a file that would be placed into this same folder.
+The puporse of this command is make the user life easiest to deploy the result of its work into a Maximo's instance.

 ## Wrapper Commands
 Wrapper commands are `maximodev-cli` commands that wrap existing tools in Maximo Asset Management.
 These scripts require that the `MAXIMO_HOME` environment variable be set or that your `addon.properties` file contains the `maximo_home` property set to a valid  installation/dev directory.